jasonsbeer/AmigaPCI/developer_guide.md

 ## 2.2 AUTOCONFIG

-PCI cards designed specifically with support for the Amiga will be configured via the AUTOCONFIG process at startup.
+PCI cards designed specifically with support for the AmigaPCI will be configured via the AUTOCONFIG process at startup.
 AUTOCONFIG slots will be configured by the Local PCI Bridge in the 32-bit Zorro 3 address space.
-The AmigaPCI AUTOCONFIG process is compatable with configuration of Type 0 devices.

 **NOTE:** A Type 0 configuration transaction is used to access a device on the current bus segment and a Type 1 configuration transaction is used to access a device that resides behind another bridge on the bus.
 For example, a daughter card plugged into a PCI slot can supply additional PCI slots via a bridge on the daughter card.
-A Type 0 configuration transaction is not forwarded across a bridge but is used to configure a bridge or other PCI devices that are connected to the PCI bus on which the Type 0 configuration transaction is generated[[8]](#8).
+A Type 0 configuration transaction is not forwarded across a bridge but is used to configure a bridge or other PCI devices that are connected to the PCI bus on which the Type 0 configuration transaction is generated*.

+*PCI-to-PCI Bridge Architecture Specification Revision 1.1.
+PCI Special Interest Group.
+Section 3.1.
+Overview of Hierarchical Configuration. pp. 19.

 ### 2.2.1 AUTOCONFIG Process

 During configuration, specifications such as the device manufacturer, product number, device capabilities, etc, are read from the device.
 Each PCI device is capable of supporting up to six base address registers (BAR0 - BAR5, between $10 - $24 in the configuration register).
 The required address space for each of the six possible registers are determined and presented to Amiga OS for assigning of base addresses in the 32-bit Zorro 3 address space.
 This is done through the normal Zorro 3 AUTOCONFIG procedure.
-However, the Local PCI Bridge logic translates the needs of the PCI card and requests AUTOCONFIG resources in a manner that is understood by Amiga OS.
 As an example, if BAR0 requests 512k of configuration space, this request will be passed to Amiga OS as a Zorro 3 device requiring 512k of AUTOCONFIG space.
 Amiga OS will then assign a base address to this request.
 This assigned base address will be programmed into BAR0 of the target PCI device.
 This process repeats for BAR1 - BAR5 of the same PCI device.
 This procedure is then repeated for each PCI device installed.
 Once complete, each PCI device may be accessed by the assigned base address(es), just as any other AUTOCONFIG device.
 PCI target devices configured by the AUTOCONFIG process may only access memory and configuration spaces.
-Use of the I/O space is not recommended for new PCI designs[[6]](#6) and is not supported.
+Use of the I/O space is not recommended for new PCI designs* and is not supported.

 **NOTE:** PCI allows for 16-bit Product ID's.
 Amiga OS supports 8-bit Product ID's.
-The Product ID should be stored in the most significant bits of the least significant word of the Device ID field.
+The Product ID should be stored in the most significant byte of the least significant word of the Device ID field.
 Remember, PCI is little endian!
 So, this is bits 23 - 16 of register $00.

+*PCI Local Bus Specification Revision 2.3.
+PCI Special Interest Group.
+Section 3.2.2.
+Addressing. pp. 27.

 ### 2.2.2 AUTOCONFIG ROM Vector

-PCI devices may have onboard ROMs that may be used to enhance functionality, such as for auto booting.
+PCI devices may have onboard ROMs that enhance functionality, such as for auto booting.
 PCI ROMs may contain multiple images that support multiple architectures.
 During PCI configuration, the ROM address requirement is read from the PCI configuration header.
 This is then presented to the AUTOCONFIG process as a 16-bit ROM Vector, which is an offset from the base address where the ROM will respond.
 The Expansion ROM Base Address register is a 32-bit long word.
 Of these 32 bits, 10-0 are reserved.
 Of the remaining bits, Amiga OS can access bits 15-11.
 This allows ROM Vectors in the range of $0800 to $8000.

 **NOTE:** PCI allows for 32-bit ROM Vectors (ROM Base Address).
 Amiga OS supports 16-bit ROM Vectors.
 The ROM vector should be stored in the most significant bits of the Rom Base Address register.
 Remember, PCI is little endian!
 So, this is bits 15 - 0 of register $30.

 ### 2.2.3 AUTOCONFIG PCI Device Register Access

 PCI defines multiple address spaces that exist in parallel.
 PCI command encodings select a specific address space for the current cycle.
 PCI devices added by the AUTOCONFIG process may be accessed in memory or configuration spaces.
-Each device is accessed via the Zorro 3 assigned base address with the command type determined by sampling the **R_W**, **UPA0**, and **UPA1** sigals.
+Each device is accessed via the assigned base address with the command type determined by sampling the **R_W**, **UPA0**, and **UPA1** signals.
 For example, you can access the Configuration Type 0 space of an AUTOCONFIG PCI device by driving the base address on the CPU address bus and setting **UPA0** = 1 and **UPA1** = 0.
-The Local PCI Bridge will interpret this as a Configuration Type 0 command and set the **C/BE[3..0]** bits accordingly.
+The Local PCI Bridge will interpret this as a Configuration Type 0 command and set the **C/BE[3..0]** bits accordingly. **UPA0** and **UPA1** are driven by the user defined U0 and U1 user page attributes when an external bus transfer occurs.
+These signals are not implemented in other Amiga architectures and users may not be familiar with them.
+The Motorola MC68040 user manual should be reviewed for better understanding of these signals.

-Both UPAx signals are to be pulled to ground with appropriate pull down resistors in hardware.
-As a result, memory space access is the default bus command.
-This allows for the implementation of PCI devices that do not use drivers, such as memory cards.

 **WHAT IS NOT CURRENTLY UNDERSTOOD IS HOW THE UPA BUS BEHAVES WHEN NOT EXPLICITLY SET.
 ONCE THIS BEHAVIOR IS UNDERSTOOD, THIS TABLE MAY CHANGE.
 ALTERNATIVELY, WE MAY CONSIDER A REGISTER TO SET THE CYCLE TYPE.
 THIS WOULD BE SIMPLE TO IMPLEMENT, BUT COST AN ADDITIONAL TWO CLOCKS PER CYCLE.
 IMPLEMENTING THE UPA BUS HAS NO CLOCK PENALTY.**